Likutar/MHW-Save-Editor/README.md

 legendff - For getting all of the encryption keys from memory.
 Pascal/Ambytes - For writing the C# decryptor and checksum.
 AsteriskAmpersand - For rewriting the base GUI to support a complete editor, doing the save file investigation structure and investigation editor portion.
 Kaito - For helping testing and debugging the investigation editor and the new GUI.
-Also responsible for the backup and restore functionality. goose - For the appearance struct.
+Also responsible for the backup and restore functionality.
+goose - For the appearance struct.
 V00d00y - For almost every other structure in the save files not found by the previously listed.
 V00d00y and Stratas - For robustness testing and the second for help with profiling performances.
 Seikur0 - For his tables which allowed V00d00y to do the above listed.
+W.EzeithLis - For his help with Investigation Box Rewards calculations.
+Digifreak and W.EzeithLis - For their help with zenny bonus calculations and tabulating.
-The investigation editor testers: AllStarTech, Kaito, nicemoreoften, Syelia Walldasher, V00d00y, Stratas.
+The investigation editor testers: AllStarTech, Kaito, nicemoreoften, Syelia Walldasher, W.EzeithLis, Digifreak, V00d00y, Stratas.
 The saves fallen in battle: nicemoreoften and Saddah.